-If you stay on your property, check all stock are contained and that fences have not been damaged by land slips, flooding or power cuts (in the case of electric fences).
+If you can stay on your property, check all animals are contained and that fences have not been taken out by power cuts, land slips, liquefaction or flooding.

 Consider opening gates within your property to allow stock easy access to dry ground.
 Do not open gates onto roadways or cut roadside fences.